 * * *

-The goal of quality branded video content is to increase awareness and convert visitors to prospects.
+On top of that, another goal of quality branded video content is to increase awareness and convert visitors to prospects.

 Video can educate, empower, and engage prospects in a way that written content cannot.
 It shows your story in a powerful visual format.
 Testimonials and case study videos especially are highly effective lower funnel pieces that provide social proof.
 They emphasize the value of your work, establish credibility in your industry, and showcase who you’ve worked with.
-All while supporting your brand.
+All while supporting your brand strategy.

 This can be done with product explainers that showcase what you offer and how it solves a specific problem, company culture videos that provide a candid look at your employees in action, testimonial and case study videos that showcase the relationships you’ve established, product demonstrations that show how customers use your products and services, and brand films that tell the story of your company.